Triathlon 101: A Beginners' Guide to Triathlon

 As the final leg of the triathlon, having comfortable running gear is essential:

-• Running apparel: Quality running apparel is crucial for comfort and performance.
+- Running apparel: Quality running apparel is crucial for comfort and performance.
 Consider our Light Speed Compression Tights and Force Compression Tights with Muscle Containment Stamping (MCS) technology.
-They are designed with a deep understanding of the impact running has on the legs, reducing muscle movement and soothing discomfort and fatigue, providing a comfortable run.
+Compression tights are designed with a deep understanding of the impact running has on the legs, reducing muscle movement and soothing discomfort and fatigue, providing a comfortable run.

 Transition Equipment